Edge-weighted Online Stochastic Matching: Beating $1-\frac1e$: Preliminaries

-In this paper, we consider the edge-weighted case of online stochastic matching.
 Consider a set $I$ of online vertex types and a set $J$ of offline vertices.
 Let $J_i\subseteq J$ denote the set of offline vertices adjacent to online type $i\in I$.
 Let $E=\{(i,j):i\in I,j\in J_i\}$ denote the set of edges, where each edge $(i,j)$ has a non-negative weight $w_{ij}$.
-Each online vertex type $i\in I$ has an arrival rate $\lambda_i$. $\Lambda=\sum_{i\in I}\lambda_i$ online vertices arrive one by one.
-Each of them draws its type $i$ with probability $\frac{\lambda_i}{\Lambda}$ independently.
+Each online vertex type $i\in I$ has an arrival rate $\lambda_i$, which is the expected number of online vertices of this type. $\Lambda=\sum_{i\in I}\lambda_i$ online vertices arrive one by one.
+Each online vertex draws its type $i$ with probability $\frac{\lambda_i}{\Lambda}$ independently.
 The objective is to maximize the expected total weight of all matched edges.